Nostalgia – it’s delicate, but potent.

 In parallel to Pete Campbell’s breakdown, Don Draper’s personal and professional life is also on the verge of imploding around him in the season six finale as he tries to overcome the fundamental realities of his present existence by revisiting his forcibly forgotten past.

-Time and time again, Don, the biggest ad man in the business, delivers his word-perfect signature pitches to an open-mouthed audience of fictional clients (companies like Lucky Strike, Dow Chemical and Jaguar) and real-world clients (the TV viewers).
+Time and time again, Don, the biggest ad man in the business, delivers his word-perfect signature pitches to an open-mouthed audience of fictional clients (companies like Lucky Strike, Dow Chemical and Jaguar), as well as real-world clients (the TV viewers).

 “I grew up in Pennsylvania, in a whorehouse,” Don continued, breaking down over his horrifying childhood, voice nearly cracking.
 “Closest I got to feeling wanted was from a girl who made me go through her john’s pockets.
 If I collected more than a dollar, she bought me a Hershey bar.”